4d/docs/docs/Menus/sdi.md

 To enable the SDI mode in your application, just check the **Use SDI mode on Windows** option in the ["Interface" page of the Settings dialog box](../settings/interface.md#display-windows).

-Once enabled, to work in SDI mode in your application, you can either:
+Once enabled, to actually run your application in SDI mode, you can either:

-- select **Test Application in SDI Mode** from the **Run** menu on Windows, or
+- build a merged application (standalone and/or client application) and execute it on Windows, or
-- build a merged application (standalone and/or client application) and execute it on Windows.
+- select **Test Application in SDI Mode** from the **Run** menu on Windows to test the development.

 :::info

-You can use the [**Get application info**](https://doc.4d.com/4dv19R/help/command/en/page1599.html) command to know the current running mode on Windows.
+Because the development environment is still in MDI, switching from development mode to runtime mode using the **Test Application in SDI Mode** menu item is equivalent to restarting your application.

 :::

 ## Managing applications in SDI mode